Compound 1080 Is Killing Endangered Animals

 - Brooks Fahy, Predator Defense Institute (2002), "Ban 1080."

 - Wild Earth Guardians, "$42,977 reward offered for info on fatal poisoning of 8 wolves in Oregon."

 To the US Environmental Protection Agency and the U.S. Fish and Wildlife Service,

 Continued use of Compound 1080 within the United States is tantamount to biological terrorism.

 The substance is so dangerous, the FBI considers it "most likely to be used by terrorists or for malicious intent," yet it is still employed as a pest deterrent.
 When predators do attack livestock outfitted with special protection collars imbued with Compound 1080, the result is often the gruesome death of both animals, as well as those that may happen upon the carcasses later.

-The number of pets killed by Compound 1080 and similar chemical-based pest deterrent methods sadly grows every year, and in colder weather, the poison has the potential to leach into water systems, wreaking massive damage on the environment.
+Protected species, like wolves, bears, and even eagles have all been inadvertently killed by Compound 1080 and similar chemical-based pest deterrent methods, and in colder weather, the poison has the potential to leach into water systems, wreaking massive damage on the environment.

 Compound 1080 contributes to the deaths of 37 animals a day, both those labeled "pests" and non-target animals.

 This indiscriminate killing needs to stop.
 I urge you to ban the use of Compound 1080 immediately, and prevent further tragedy.